esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 ### Modules

-MongooseIM is basically a huge router, that comes with a large set of modules.
-These modules modify and extend the behaviour and features of MongooseIM.
-Sysadmins and DevOps can configure these modules and potentially enable them.
-A wide range of modules is available, such as authentication, privacy, storage, backend integration, mobile optimisations...
-See '[Extension Modules](../advanced-configuration/Modules.md)' for more info.
+At its core MongooseIM is a huge message router you can customise to fit your system's needs.
+You can choose and enable behaviours and functionalities by configuring any of the available modules.
+A wide range of options includes authentication, privacy, storage, backend integration and mobile optimisations.
+See '[Extension Modules](../advanced-configuration/Modules.md)' for a full list.

 ### Databases

-Remember that MongooseIM manages two sets of data: transient for session data management, and persistent for archive and configurations.
+MongooseIM manages two sets of data: transient for session data management, and persistent for archive and configurations.

 Please refer to '[Database Backends](../advanced-configuration/database-backends-configuration.md)' doc for more configuration information.

 #### Transient databases

-Mnesia will run on the same nodes as MongooseIM.
-Corollary: each MongooseIM node host has a Mnesia node.
+In the MongooseIM architecture each MongooseIM node host has an accompanying Mnesia node.

-Redis will be a separate cluster, not using the same nodes as MongooseIM.
+Redis on the other hand forms a separate cluster and does not utilise MongooseIM nodes.

-No need to backup here, since the transient data naturally rebuilds as clients reconnect massively.
+There is no need to set up any backups for transient data since it naturally rebuilds as clients reconnect massively.

 #### Persistant databases